At-Risk Simulation Training

 In this highly interactive simulation, you will have the opportunity to engage in simulated conversations with up to five virtual students.
 The simulation takes about 45 minutes to complete, but your progress is automatically saved along the way if you need to stop and resume later.

-So far, about 500 Ohio State faculty, GTAs, and staff, have used the training and in our last report, over 96% surveyed agreed that their colleagues should also take this opportunity.
+So far, over 750 Ohio State faculty, GTAs, and staff, have used the training and in our last report, over 96% surveyed agreed that their colleagues should also take this opportunity.
 As one participant comments, “This should be mandatory training for all faculty and staff.
 If we are truly to be “One University” it starts with everyone having a rudimentary knowledge base to recognize and respond to those in distress.”

 The Ohio State University now has a limited number of licenses available to our faculty on a first-come, first-served basis.
 Don’t miss this opportunity!

 Registration and Participation

 - In order to participate, you must register for a free account using your @osu.edu email address (e.g., email@example.com instead of firstname.lastname@example.org).
 When you click the button below, you will be redirected to Kognito's page.
 Click Access Training.

 - The Ohio State enrollment key is osu41.

 - Please note that you may always return to the “My Counseling Center page.”
 Keep this page handy as it contains many valuable resources.

 - Please take the survey in order for your completion of the training to register in the system.
 Your responses will help Kognito continually improve its training.

 - Don’t forget to download your certificate of completion and save it for confirmation that you have participated in this training.